 A: Contact the East Baton Rouge Parish Prison information line at 1-800-414-7685.

-Q: My car was towed, where does the Zachary Police bring them to?
+Q: My car was towed, where does the Zachary Police take them?

 A: We use several tow companies.
-Call the police department to find out where your car was stored and the cost for towing and storage.
+Call the police department to find out where your car was stored.

 Q: Someone just called my house wanting me to donate money to help the Zachary Police Department, how do I know if it is legitimate?